 A few spins in the wash can take the edge off the colour of a newly-made garment, or even the fabric before construction.
 When drying you can choose how wrinkled you want it from the ripples of a loose hang to the bunched creases of being left in a ball.
 For jackets that otherwise shouldn’t be washed this can also provide some slight shrinkage to make it look like it’s been worn through many storms.

 Fullers Earth is the product you’ve probably heard of if you have ever considered distressing a costume.
 Ironically it is used for cosmetic face masks for making people look younger, as well as to make clothes look older!
-Simply put it is a ‘clean’ soil alternative.
+Simply put it is a ‘clean’ soil alternative – although it does come with health concerns as you could expect with a fine powder so follow any guidance supplied and don’t breathe the dust.
 It is used by pyrotechnicians as it makes explosions look bigger and better than actual soil, while set decorators use it as dust and make up artists use it for grubbing up faces.
 This you simply mix with water and slather onto affected areas like the hems and knees of skirts and trousers.

 One of the top-recommended suppliers is the Star Wars cosplay shop Trooperbay (left).